 Estimating Utah Prairie Dog Survival Using Camera-trap Data

-One of our research assistants is working with the Utah Bureau of Land Management to analyze trends in plague-induced prairie dog mortality.
+One of our research assistants worked with the Utah Bureau of Land Management to analyze trends in plague-induced prairie dog mortality.
 The Utah prairie dog (Cynomys parvidens) is currently listed as threatened under the Endangered Species Act.
 Alongside habitat destruction, sylvatic plague is a major cause of their population decline.
-By monitoring various colonies through wildlife cameras, GPS trackers, and radio collars, we hope to help the BLM identify potential vectors of disease transport as well as other patterns associated with the contraction and spread of the plague.
-We will also be estimating survival of translocated prairie dogs and looking to identify ways to improve translocation success.
-This data has the potential to better inform conservation planning regarding the Utah prairie dog.
+By monitoring various colonies through wildlife cameras, GPS trackers, and radio collars, we hoped to help the BLM identify potential vectors of disease transport as well as other patterns associated with the contraction and spread of the plague.
+We also estimated survival of translocated prairie dogs and looked to identify ways to improve translocation success.
+This data can potentially better inform conservation planning regarding the Utah prairie dog.

 Collaborator